-There are no marked changes in the length compositions since 2004, mean length in the catches ranges between 52.7 and 54.1 (Figure 5.1.7 and Figure 5.1.8).
+There are no marked changes in the length compositions since 2004, mean length in the catches ranges between 52 and 58 (Figure 5.2.7 and Figure 5.2.8).
+Length distributions from the spring survey show a distinct large cohort, or series of consecutive cohorts, appearing in 2014, growing through time, and just beginning to reach fished sizes approximately this year 6.
+This recruitment peak appears to follow a recruitment low that can also be traced through the length distribution from 2014, and can still be observed this year as slightly lower-than-average frequencies of tusk in the 45 - 50 cm range.
 According to the available length distributions and information on maturity only around 29% of catches in abundance and 44% in biomass are mature.
-There does seem to be a gradual increase in mean age of the age distribution from commercial catches from roughly 7 to 9 (Figure 5.1.10).
-The reason for this is unknown but given the lack of distinctive cohort structure in the data the first explanation might be a lack of consistency in ageing.
+The reason for this is unknown, but given the lack of distinctive cohort structure in the data the first explanation might be a lack of consistency in ageing.
 Also, tusk have experienced a reduction in fishing mortality over the latter half of this range.
 Reasons such as difference in sampling, temporal or spatial are highly unlikely.

 At WGDEEP 2011 the Faroe-Iceland Ridge was included in the survey index when presenting the results from the Icelandic spring survey for tusk in 5.a.
-The total biomass index and the biomass index for tusk larger than 40 cm (reference biomass) has decreased substantially over the past 3 years (Figure 5.1.11).
+The total biomass index and the biomass index for tusk larger than 40 cm (reference biomass) decreased substantially but increased again and has remained at relatively high similar level as in 2011 (Figure 5.2.11).
 The same holds for the index of tusk larger than 60 cm (spawning-stock biomass index).
 The index of juvenile abundance (<30 cm) decreased by a factor of six between the 2005 survey when it peaked and the 2013 survey when it was at its lowest observed value.
 Since 2013 juvenile index has increased year on year in the 2014-2017 surveys.
 The index excluding the Faroe-Iceland Ridge shows similar trends as described above.
 The result from the shorter autumn survey are by and large similar to those observed from the spring survey except for the juvenile abundance index that is more or less at a constant level compared to the spring survey juvenile index.
 Due to labour strikes in the fishing industry, the autumn survey did not take place in 2011.

 When looking at the spatial distribution from the spring survey around half of the index is from the SE area.
-However only around 20 to 25% of the catches are caught in this area (Figure 5.1.2 and Figure 5.1.3).
-The change in juvenile abundance between 2006 and recent years can be clearly seen in Figure 5.1.11 and Figure 5.1.12 where in 2006 juveniles (<40 cm) were all over the southern part of the shelf but can hardly be seen in recent years.
+However only around 20 to 25% of the catches are caught in this area (Figure 5.2.2 and Figure 5.2.3).
+The change in juvenile abundance between 2006 and recent years can be clearly seen in Figure 5.2.9 and Figure 5.2.10 where in 2006 juveniles (<40 cm) were all over the southern part of the shelf but can hardly be seen in recent years.

-Figure 5.1.15: Tusk in 5.a and 14.
+Figure 5.2.13: Tusk in 5.a and 14.
 Estimated survey biomass in the spring survey by year from different parts of the continental shelf (upper figure) and as proportions of the total (lower figure).

-5.1.4.1 Stock assessment on Tusk in 5.a using Gadget
+5.2.4.1 Analytical assessment using SAM